OliverNichols/pet-clinic/README.md

 The Trello board has the following sections:

-* Project resources- Links to parts of our project and list of special team roles
+* Project resources - Links to parts of our project and list of special team roles
-* User stories- What the users want and why.
+* User stories - What the users want and why.
 This is used to not lose focus of why we have our tasks to help find solutions or alternatives when needed.
 These user stories are treated the same as other requirements, and so are moved around during sprints (but are tagged with `User Story` label).
 * Backlog - Incomplete tasks and requirements.
 * Sprint Backlog - Backlog for current sprint.
 * In Progress - Tasks currently being worked on.